 The bottom line

-The Compassion Experience is an interactive traveling exhibit — which you can see in Federal Way and Everett through Sept.
-12 and in Shoreline in November — that takes visitors through the true stories of children living in developing countries.
+The Compassion Experience is an interactive traveling exhibit — which you can see in Renton this weekend, Nov.
+10–13, 2017 — that takes visitors through the true stories of children living in developing countries.
 Sponsored by Compassion International, a Christian charity organization that provides care for impoverished children through sponsorship, the experience attempts to show firsthand the life of kids in poverty.
-If your family doesn't mind the overtly Christian messages (and a soft sell to sponsor a child), it is a moving, educational experience appropriate for kids around 5 or older.
+If your family doesn't mind the overtly Christian messages (and a soft sell to sponsor a child), it is a moving, educational experience appropriate for kids around age 5 or older.

 What it was like

-At the event I attended at Christian Faith Center in Federal Way, three stories/exhibits were featured: a girl in the Philippines, a girl in Uganda and a boy from the Dominican Republic.
-Within each exhibit, you walk through five rooms while listening to the narrative of the child’s life through headphones attached to an iPod.
-You see living quarters, bedrooms, markets and other scenes; each room is outfitted with furniture, mats on the floor for sleeping, cooking implements, fake food on plates, children's toys, etc.
+At the event I attended at Christian Faith Center in Federal Way last September, three stories/exhibits were featured: a girl in the Philippines, a girl in Uganda and a boy from the Dominican Republic.
+Within each exhibit, visitors walk through five rooms while listening to the narrative of the child’s life through headphones attached to an iPod.
+We saw living quarters, bedrooms, markets and other scenes; each room is outfitted with furniture, mats on the floor for sleeping, cooking implements, fake food on plates, children's toys, etc.